 - Broaden and improve the understanding of sustainability in the industry

 - Encourage the industry to increasingly engage in the development of adhesives and sealants solutions that enable customers and industries to operate more sustainably

 FEICA’s vision for sustainable development is defined as follows:

-"The adhesive and sealant industry is committed to enabling a growing population to live a better life and to use the planet’s resources responsibly and efficiently.”
+"Day by day, the adhesive and sealant industry is developing technologies to support a growing world population to live a better life and to use the planet’s resources responsibly and efficiently.”

 Please see FEICA's position paper on the circular economy and brochure showcasing our industry's contribution to the economy and circular economy.
 In addition, at the end of 2019, FEICA was invited by the European Chemicals Agency (ECHA) to contribute an article on the circular economy for their Guest Corner.

 FEICA’s sustainability vision focusses on three areas of progress:

 - Encourage member companies to engage with FEICA’s sustainable development vision and foster active participation.